mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 list. <br />
 So, `CcMove` indirectly owns every `CcStep` in the whole structure.

-This is evidenced when `free()`-ing hierarchially complete structure from a single `CcMove` pointer.
+This is evidenced when `free()`-ing hierarchically complete structure from a single `CcMove` pointer.

 All `CcMove`s in a linked list are `free()`-ed by calling `cc_move_free_all_moves()`,